ashfaaqrifath/ashfaaqrifath.github.io/README.md

-# ImageHost
+# GitHub pages site

-Website built with html and css for image hosting purposes.
+Website built with html and css.

 ## Author💻